AliElSaleh/RiftBuild/README.md

 ---

 ### Usage
-A simple build call will look like this (in a directory with or without a .build file)
+A simple build call will look like this (in a directory with or without a .build file).
 ```bash
 riftbuild
 ```

-To build with a specific build file
+To build with a specific build file.
 ```bash
 riftbuild someapp.build
 ```